-198 points by chirau 0 days ago
+198 points by chirau a year ago

 My favorite thing to do with TCL is to create a live distro that boots of off usb/cd and eject the device it boots off of entirely while the OS is still running.
 I would do this in libraries/cafes all the time.
 No device plugged into the computer but running a different OS.